ozkary/sp-addin-todo/README.md

 # SharePoint add-in with Office 365 and AngularJS

-Use this project to get an intro at building an Angular component with SharePoint data list as backed.
+Use this project to get an intro at building an Angular component with SharePoint data list as backend.
 The integration is done using SharePoint Rest APIs

 ## Getting Started